Ali al-Sistani: Public appearances

-Sistani has notoriously avoided public appearances, despite his widespread fame and not shying away from attention.
+Sistani has consistently avoided public appearances, despite his widespread fame and not shying away from attention.
 In practice, Sistani never delivers public sermons or speeches and only releases official statements through "official representatives".
 The statements are later transcribed and posted on Sistani's official webpage, with the Grand Ayatollah's official stamp, indicating the authenticity of the remarks.
 Though Sistani has appeared in a few short videos, he does not say anything in these videos and is usually motionless.
 The only public recording of Sistani's voice is a short, Persian-language lecture by Sistani to students.
 Another video depicts Sistani in the back of a room conversing with a fellow cleric, again in Persian, and faintly captures sparse bits of Sistani's vocalizations.

 Sheikh Abdul-Mahdi Al-Karbalai is Sistani's foremost representative and gives speeches in Sistani's stead.
 Abdul-Mahdi Al-Karbalai is noted for having announced Sistani's famous fatwa (edict) obligating Iraqis to vote, and with the rise of terrorism, to join the military to oppose ISIS.

 Personal life

 Sistani was married to the daughter of Muhammad Hasan Shirazi (d.
-1972), the grandson of Mirza Shirazi until her death on September 28, 2025.
+1972), the granddaughter of Mirza al-Shirazi until her death on September 28, 2025.
 He has two sons, one of whom is Muhammad Rida.